Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 add address=192.168.10.0/24 list=local

-Please note that the range of IP addresses will be different on your network.
+Please note that the range of the IP addresses will be different on your network.

 For example, let's use the internal IP address of the computer connected to this router.
-The IP address of this PC is 192.168.10.254
+The IP address of this computer is 192.168.10.254

 /ip ipsec mode-config